catherineloesch/project3-mernstack-app/README.md

 ### Day 2: 05/05/2023

-With the git repository and development branches et up, the team divided up the tasks and started the coding part of the project:
+With the git repository and development branches set up, the team divided up the tasks and started the coding phase of the project:
-I started the front end by setting the react application witht the 'npx create-react-app' command and installing react-router.
+I got started on the front end by setting the react application witht the 'npx create-react-app' command and installing react-router.

-Next, the team created the User and Post models.
+I then moved on to creating the 2 models for the project: a User and a Post model.
+These models have a one-to-many relationship where a User can have many posts but a post only belongs to one user.

 ```JavaScript
 const mongoose = require('mongoose')